protontypes/open-sustainable-technology/README.md

 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
 - [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.
-- [ENVO](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments.
 - [Open Climate Knowledge](https://github.com/petermr/climate) - An open research project for data mining Open Access papers related to Climate Change.
 - [OpenClimate](https://github.com/YaleOpenLab/openclimate-demo) - An open source initiative exploring the application of distributed ledger technology and other emerging technologies, such as IoT, big data and machine learning, to the challenge of helping the world keep a transparent climate accounting system towards the climate targets.
 - [ModularSensors](https://github.com/EnviroDIY/ModularSensors) - This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers.